-AAA.
-Table 203: Characteristics of the BURST of auditory ALARM SIGNALS and

-AAA.
-Table 204: Characteristics of the PULSE of auditory ALARM SIGNALS
+Table 3 - Characteristics of the BURST of auditory ALARM SIGNALS Table 4 - Characteristics of the PULSE of auditory ALARM SIGNALS

-Tables 203 and 204 are based on the requirements for auditory ALARM SIGNALS that were found in ISO 9703-2 [26].
+Table 3 and Table 4 are based on the requirements for auditory ALARM SIGNALS that were found in ISO 9703-2 [26].
 These distinctive patterns or rhythms have been used for more than a decade and have been well accepted clinically.
-Tables 203 and 204 are slightly different from the equivalent tables in ISO 9703-2.
+Table 3 and Table 4 are slightly different from the equivalent tables in ISO 9703-2.
 The modifications were intended to simplify interpretation and increase flexibility rather than introduce significant change.
 Auditory ALARM SIGNALS that complied with ISO 9703-2 should also comply with this collateral standard.

 Spatial localization of an auditory ALARM SIGNAL is useful because it helps the OPERATOR to identify the source of the ALARM CONDITION promptly.
 Ensuring that four or more audible higher-frequency harmonics are present in an auditory ALARM SIGNAL enhances spatial localization.
 Spatial localization is poor at low frequencies, so the lower acceptable limit for fundamental frequency is set at 150 Hz.
-Hearing impairment from noise exposure or age usually impairs perception of higher frequencies, so that to ensure that all harmonics are audible, the upper limit for fundamental frequency is set at 1 000 Hz.
+Hearing impairment from noise exposure or age usually impairs perception of higher frequencies, so that to ensure that all harmonics are audible, the upper limit for fundamental frequency is set at 1 f

-Selection of the INTERBURST INTERVAL requires risk analysis and careful consideration.
+Selection of the INTERBURST INTERVAL requires RISK ANALYSIS and careful consideration.
 Shorter INTERBURST INTERVALS can result in noise pollution and impair communication among OPERATORS or other personnel who are trying to address the problem, and are inappropriate for equipment that is intended to be continuously attended by the OPERATOR in NORMAL USE.
 On the other hand, longer INTERBURST INTERVALS can negatively affect the ability of the OPERATOR to identify, in a timely manner, the source of the ALARM CONDITION.
 This is particularly true for equipment intended to be unattended by the OPERATOR in NORMAL USE.
-Manufacturers are encouraged to use the longest INTERBURST INTERVAL consistent with the risk analysis.
+MANUFACTURERS are encouraged to use the longest INTERBURST INTERVAL consistent with the RISK ANALYSIS.
 Writers of particular standards are encouraged to consider the longest appropriate INTERBURST INTERVAL of the auditory ALARM SIGNAL for the particular ALARM SYSTEM application.